NYC Estate Planning Attorneys

 When a close loved one passes away, you may learn you have been appointed as the executor of their estate.
 This means you are responsible for managing probate, the court-supervised process for settling an estate.
 Every estate goes through some level of probate, which can often be expensive, time-consuming, and stressful.
 As the executor, it will be your job to notify heirs and creditors, inventory and appraise estate assets, pay the deceased’s outstanding debts, file the deceased’s taxes, and ultimately distribute their property.
-Even a straightforward probate can quickly overwhelm a grieving family member, but our New York estate planning lawyers can work with you to make the process easier.
+Even a straightforward probate can quickly overwhelm a grieving family member, but our NYC estate planning lawyers can work with you to make the process easier.
 We understand how to efficiently navigate probate and can help you manage any complications or conflicts that arise.

 They Really Care

 “They treated me wonderfully and helped me out of a bind.
 I feel that this firm really cares.”

 “They go well above and beyond.
 Highly recommend.”

 “Thomas Kenniff is a true definition of an attorney and a humanitarian.”

 Great Law Firm